Copyright © 2005-2010, Scott D.

 The GWEN site was on a piece of the former bombing range that had yet another Air Force identity, as the Lowry Training Annex (NTNB).
 The training annex was transferred to the USAF in 1969 from the Navy, who had called it Navy East Blast Research Range.
 (I don't know when the Navy acquired this property from the Air Force before that.)
 The annex covered 3,833 acres centered approximately at 39-39, 104-37, and was inactivated in 1994.
 Current owner is the Colorado State Land Board, and they still call this property Lowry Range.

 Our last stop in this general area was Lowry missile complex 724-B (724-A per Fred Epler) (NTNH).
 We found this one securely gated.
-Fred Epler reports that the City of Denver recently bought this one, and it is now part of the Lowry Landfill.
+Fred Epler reports that the City of Denver recently bought this one, and it is now part of a Landfill.

 Back at the former Lowry AFB, I bade farewell to Steve and revved up the rental car for the drive north.
 I had no other stops that day; instead I just drove straight to Casper, Wyoming.
 The drive from Denver to Casper took 4.5 hours.